 Because free radicals are a by-product of oxygen metabolism, their primary enemies are called antioxidants.

-Dr. Puya Yazdi, Chief Medical Officer at SelfHacked notes that this particular antioxidant is effective in studies because “it removes superoxide, which is a toxic by-product of cellular metabolism that contributes to tissue injury in many human diseases.”
+Dr. Puya Yazdi, Chief Medical Officer at SelfHacked, notes that this particular antioxidant is effective in studies because “it removes superoxide, which is a toxic by-product of cellular metabolism that contributes to tissue injury in many human diseases.”

 C60: Free Radical Scavenger

-produced by normal cellular metabolism as well as abnormal reactions, encouraged by some disorders.
-They can trigger tissue abnormalities along with toxicities and disease processes, damaging biological molecules like proteins, lipids, and DNA.
+A 2017 research review published in Materials Today by a team of investigators from the U.S., England, Italy, and Iran explains some possible impacts of free radicals, which are produced by normal cellular metabolism as well as abnormal reactions, encouraged by some disorders.
+They can trigger tissue abnormalities, toxicities, and disease processes, damaging biological molecules such as proteins, lipids, and DNA.
 This leads to cell damage and, in some cases, to diseases such as cancer and atherosclerosis [citations omitted].

 Fullerenes make exceptional scavengers because, the researchers explain, “the presence of several double bonds in the fullerene cage makes it able to react with free radicals.”
-One study showed that these elements also called “buckyballs” were more efficient scavengers than another antioxidant, vitamin E.
+One study showed that these elements, also called “buckyballs,” were more efficient scavengers than another antioxidant, vitamin E.

 Five Promising Areas These Little “Balls” Can Improve Human Health